matthiku/cSpot/readme.md

 - The slideshow can be done **off-line** with all slides downloaded to the local computer
 - Control the slide show from **any device** using a casting device (like Chromecast) attached to your projector
 - Or **control the presentation** from a small device (e.g. smartphone) that syncs with the main device attached to the projector!
-- Provide **chords, lyrics and sheetmusic for musicians** on all kinds of devices
+- Provide **chords, lyrics and sheetmusic for musicians** on all kinds of devices using the popular [OnSong](http://www.onsongapp.com/docs/) format
 - Allows extensive **collaboration** and input from all users, but with full rights management, specified for each user type
 - Allows for a _synchronised presentation_ of lyrics, chords or sheet music _accross all designated devices!_
 - Exchange email and/or internal messages between users